pfleidi/node-wwwdude/README.md

 Tests
 -----

-To run the unit tests, nodeunit and log4js-node are required.
-You can install them via npm:
+To run the unit tests, nodeunit is required.
+You can install it via npm:

-    npm install nodeunit log4js
+    npm install nodeunit

 There's a Makefile to run the tests: